rhyslwells/rhyslwells.github.io/.history/_pages/about_20250209094352.md

 - Taking my dog for a walk in the Scottish countryside.
 - I am a keen runner and cyclist, and I am currently training for an Ironman.

-## Education
+## Education & Experience

-I studied mathematics and have spent a long time teaching.
+I studied mathematics at:

 * Phd in Mathematics from the [Univesity of Liverpool](https://www.liverpool.ac.uk/)
 * M.Sci in Mathematics from the [University of Glasgow](https://www.gla.ac.uk/)

+I have consolidated my skills and experience [here](https://docs.google.com/spreadsheets/d/1xV2kQ0mlwWhZMohxKY38c5cfSIr7DSLMbcBjwv0GEyY/edit?gid=0#gid=0).

 ## I hang around here